Jonas Semaška: 1943–1945

-Second Soviet occupation and the anti-communist guerrilla war in Lithuania
+Second Soviet occupation of Lithuania

 Semaška went specifically to the forests near Plungė and joined the Lithuanian partisans in Samogitia.
-From 1 August 1945, Jonas Semaška commanded the Šatrija territorial unit.
+From 1 August 1945, Jonas Semaška commanded the Šatrija Territorial Unit.
 His nom-de-guerre was Liepa (lit. translation: linden tree).
 In October 1945, he organized a meeting of the leaders of LLA in Samogitia, where he was elected the commander of the Žemaičiai military district and united various partisan units.
 By his order, the Samogitian Legion (Žemaičių legionas) was recreated on 1 October 1945, which he commanded.
 The Legion operated in the districts of Telšiai, Tauragė, Kretinga, Šilutė, Mažeikiai and Raseiniai.
 Semaška successfully established contacts with the 3rd and 5th districts (Apygardos) of the LLA, as well as the Dzūkian group (Dzūkų grupė).
 On 15 March 1946, he met with the commander of the Lithuanian National Council, Jonas Noreika, nom-de-guerre General Storm.
 From Noreika, Semaška received instructions on the reorganization of the partisan units into the Lithuanian Armed Forces.
 Semaška also accepted the offer to command the future Lithuanian Army's Šiauliai military district.

 Arrest and execution

 Jonas Semaška was arrested in Telšiai on 15 April 1946.
 At the time, he had documents with the name Juozapas Grinkus.
-On 13 October 1946, by the order of the Central Committee of the LSSR VKP(b) in the show trial held in Telšiai, Semaška was sentenced to death by the MVD Vilnius garrison's military tribunal.
+On 13 October 1946, by order of the Central Committee of the LSSR VKP(b) in the show trial held in Telšiai, Semaška was sentenced to death by the MVD Vilnius garrison's military tribunal.
 On 21 January 1947, Semaška was shot in Vilnius.